manassaloi/manassaloi.github.io/_posts/2016-03-09-stock-market-genius-joel-reenblatt.markdown

 ---
 layout: post
-title:  "You Can Be a Stock Market Genius: Uncover the Secret Hiding Places of Stock Market Profits - Joel Greenblatt"
+title:  "You Can Be a Stock Market Genius - Joel Greenblatt"
 tags: booksummaries
 categories: booksummaries